Spelunk through your AI data infrastructure with Splunk

 Don’t forget to restart afterwards for the configuration to take effect.

-Remember from before, MinIO Enterprise doesn’t log anything that doesn’t need action, so we will need to try and create some sort of failure in order to see something happen.
+Remember from before, AIStor doesn’t log anything that doesn’t need action, so we will need to try and create some sort of failure in order to see something happen.
 To begin with, let’s take a look at how we are running the server for this testing.
 The command I used to start the server is as follows:

 minio server /tmp/splunk/{1...4}